dariaka/Aplikacja-kinowa/README.md

 * [Authors](#authors)

 ## General info
-The main purpose of this application is to choose a movie and buy a cinema ticket.
+The main purpose of this application is to choose a movie and buy cinema tickets.

 ## Technologies